-Sicily's wild and empty interior is a beautiful, uncompromising land, a timeless landscape of silent, sunburnt peaks, grey stone villages and forgotten valleys.
+Sicily's wild and empty interior is a beautiful, uncompromising land; a timeless landscape of silent, sunburnt peaks, grey stone villages and forgotten valleys.
 Traditions live on and life is lived at a gentle, rural pace.
-It's an area that encourages the simple pleasures – long lunches of earthy country food, meanders through hilltop towns, quiet contemplation over undulating vistas.
+It's an area that encourages simple pleasures – long lunches of earthy country food, meanders through hilltop towns, quiet contemplation over undulating vistas.
 It’s also an area of surprising natural diversity – one minute you’re driving through rolling hills reminiscent of Tuscany, the next through pockets of eucalypt bush akin to Australia.

-Scattered across these landscapes are the legacies of many cultures and countless generations – windswept Greek shrines, sunbaked Norman churches and the frescoed flourishes of the baroque.
+Scattered across these landscapes are the legacies of many cultures and countless generations – windswept Greek shrines, sunbaked Norman churches and frescoed flourishes of the baroque.
 It’s in Villa Romana del Casale that you’ll find the world’s most important Roman mosaics; in tiny Morgantina, a Hellenic statue that caused a modern tug-of-war; and in Caltagirone, some of Italy’s most coveted ceramics.
 Prepare to be pleasantly surprised.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Central Sicily.